NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 These two basic nodes are now able to run in parallel, each one in its own thread.

 Another important concept about MultiThreadedExecutor is that by default the callbacks are executed sperately and wait for each other.
-This is because a default callback is a Mutually Exclusive Callback Group, meaning that only one callback can be executed at a time.
+This is because a default callback is a Mutually Exclusive Callback Group, meaning that only one callback can be executed at a time, this is not the excepted behavior for our application as we want the conveyor and the robot to work in parallel.
 Declaring a `ReentrantCallbackGroup` will allow the callbacks to be executed in parallel.
 In a Reentrant Callback Group, the callbacks are executed each time the timer call them, meaning they are not waiting for any other callback to be executed.
 Please consider building your new architecture with this concept in mind.

 Note that the main challenge of transforming your code to this new architecture will be to avoid **deadlocks**.
 Deadlocks are a situation where two or more threads are waiting for each other to release a resource, causing a deadlock.
 It is very common to have deadlocks in a multi-threaded architecture, especially when creating action clients and service clients.

 In the previous code, you used the `rclpy.spin_until_future_complete` function to wait for the future to be completed.
 This function is not thread-safe and will cause a deadlock.
-Indeed, the executor is already spinning, and calling this function will cause the executor to spin again, waiting for an answer that should come in this exact same thread, that is block waiting for itself.
+Indeed, the executor is already spinning, and calling this function will cause the executor to spin again, waiting for an answer that should come in this exact same thread, that is block waiting for itself as it is trying to access a ressource that is not already released.
 What a tricky situation !

 One strategy to avoid this is to use the `add_done_callback` method of the future, to add a callback that will be executed when the future is completed.
 This callback should not be executed in the same thread as the one calling the `add_done_callback` method, avoiding the deadlock, freeing the thread from the waiting loop.